-The Hate U Give is a 2018 movie based on a novel by Angie Thomas (affiliate links).
-It's an intense, upsetting and provocative film that should spark multiple conversations (or debates).
-Here's what I thought of the movie.
+The Hate U Give is a 2018 movie based on a novel by Angie Thomas.
+It’s an intense, upsetting and provocative film that should spark multiple conversations (or debates).
+Here’s what I thought of the movie.

 Minor spoilers below.

 The movie centres around a scene where a young black man is shot by a policeman after his car is pulled over.
 The officer asks him to get out the vehicle and put his hands on the car while he runs his license in the police car parked behind.
 While this is happening, the boy reaches inside the window as his attention is drawn to the mess the lead character has made in fright when the policeman screamed at her to drop her phone whilst pointing a gun at her, earlier in the scene.
 The black boy then has a hairbrush in his hand that becomes visible to the cop.
 The cop shoots him dead.